 For more of the life aquatic Scandinavian-style, you can take a journey on a vintage ship on the Gota Canal to Lake Viken, a rural idyll of a trip through forest and farmland.

-Boasting colourful coastal cities and extraordinary rural landscapes, Sweden is an unspoilt paradise and a breath of fresh air… Find out more here
+Boasting colourful coastal cities and extraordinary rural landscapes, Sweden is an unspoilt paradise and a breath of fresh air… Find out more about our Swedish holidays here

 10. Walk in Montenegro